Jardo72/AWS-Sandbox/S3-Notifications-Lambda/README.md

 As outlined above, the template involves several parameters.
 The [stack-params.json](./stack-params.json) file contains parameter values used during my experiments.

 The configuration of the S3 event notification is a bit tricky as the notification cannot be configured when the S3 bucket is being created.
-Therefore, the CloudFormation template involves a custom resource in form of a Lambda function that uses the SDK to setup the notification (see the S3NotificationConfiguration and S3NotificationConfiguratorFunction resources in the template).
+Therefore, the CloudFormation template involves a custom resource in form of a Lambda function that uses the AWS SDK to setup the notification (see the S3NotificationConfiguration and S3NotificationConfiguratorFunction resources in the template).
 The Lambda function is implemented in Python directly in the CloudFormation template.
 For more details, look at the [AWS Documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-s3-notification-lambda/).